 All roadworks and traffic management facilities required under this plan have been delivered.
-Funds for these roadworks and traffic management facilities have not been recouped.
+All funds for these roadworks and traffic management facilities have been recouped except from Zone 3, which is reliant upon future expansion of the Lake Haven Shopping Centre.
+Once these remaining funds have been collected they will be refunded to Council revenue which has bank rolled the works.